 - 4.1 Whereas the Vision, the Group's Contribution and the Operating Framework of this Policy (Chapters 1, 2 and 3) apply to the EIB Group as a whole, their implementation shall be carried out within the individual institutional framework of the EIB and the EIF respectively.
-Thus, EIF Board of Directors shall approve a separate procedural framework to implement this Policy for the EIF. - 4.2 The EIB ensures the implementation of the Policy by the appropriate inclusion of environmental, climate and social considerations in the projects27 it finances through its informed decision-making process. - 4.3 This section of the Policy: - Describes the roles and responsibilities of both the EIB and its promoters with regard to assessing and managing relevant impacts and risks and maximising the positive effects in the projects it finances. - ii.
-Outlines how the EIB structures its due diligence28 and monitoring, endeavouring to achieve consistency with relevant EU Law and the "Do No Significant Harm" (DNSH) and "Minimum Social Safeguards" (MSS) principles and requirements as defined in the EU Taxonomy Regulation29, and contributing to sustainable investments.
+Thus, EIF relevant governing bodies shall approve a separate operational framework to implement this Policy for the EIF. - 4.2 The EIB ensures the implementation of the Policy by the appropriate inclusion of environmental, climate and social considerations in the projects it finances through its informed decision-making process.